 I've known this for four and a half years.
 I've known that this is probably what happened because the woman who found him, who also runs an animal shelter, noticed this quality of discipline about him.
 At first he seemed reluctant to go with her.
 He was obviously waiting, possibly believing that the people who had left him behind would eventually return.
 Finally, she persuaded him to come along with her.
 They weren't coming back.
 Who knows whether this registered with him or not?
 It still very nearly brings tears to my eyes when I think about that.

-Before Mike, I had never owned a pet in my life.
+Before Harry, I had never owned a pet in my life.
 It took a while for me to warm to the idea.
-But when, for the hundredth time, my wife showed me an online picture of a dog in need of adoption, I saw Mike.
+But when, for the hundredth time, my wife showed me an online picture of a dog in need of adoption, I saw Harry.
 I don't know what it was.
 His description was that of a dog who seemed trained, loving, in need of human company, and, as the write-up said, "in need of someone who will talk to him."
-His expression on the web site is one I recognize now as Mike's look of pretending, without much conviction, not to be worried.
+His expression on the web site is one I recognize now as Harry's look of pretending, without much success, not to be worried.
 That look never let go of me.

 "I'll drive to Jersey for that dog," I said.
-And that's how we got Mike.
+And that's how we got Harry.

-Actually, his name wasn't Mike.
+Actually, his name wasn't Harry.
 The woman who rescued him named him "Sojourner," because he was on a journey, she said.
-I liked "Mike."
-I always wanted a dog named Mike.
+I liked "Harry."
 I don't know why.
 I certainly didn't like the idea of even saying the name "Sojourner" to people when I envisioned them asking his name.
 Sojourner Truth was a great woman, and hardly the kind of person whom you'd think would be honored by being named after a dog.
-No. A simple name, to the point, effective: Mike.
+No. A simple name, to the point, effective: Harry.

 At first, when we met him, he looked small, and now I realize he was just making himself small to our eyes.
 It's something he does when he's afraid, especially when a thunderstorm is coming.
 He shrinks himself down almost as if he might disappear.
 When we finally went to pick him up a day later, though, he trotted to our car in all his glory - a big Shepherd mix - about 80 lbs, eager to take up our entire back seat and move on to his new home.
 He was and is a big guy.